V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot.md

     * ISO
 ![!Jackpot iso](../img/jackpot/StepISO.png){: loading=lazy width="400"}

+## Controls

+The Jackpot Control board can use most any control software that supports GRBL.
+Most people will likely use the built in WebUI.
+This can be used from any device that has a web browser.
+If you are using a small touchscreen you can even zoom in so the buttons are easier to hit.

+screenshot

+This Interface is a slightly modified version of the [ESP3D WebUI project](https://github.com/luc-github/ESP3D-WEBUI).
+This interface allows for wireless machine jogging, custom macros, quick buttons for most of the Jackpot's outputs, terminal control, file system control, UI and board configs, all in one place.
+You can update the firmware, GUI, and board settigns all from the WebUI.You can wirelessly transfer your gcode files, but manually using teh MicorSD card is still preferd.
+Most will probably never even plug the USB port in.

 ## Initial Setup

 If you bought it from the V1E.com store it should be ready to go.
 You should be able to log in directly (SSID- FluidNC PASS - 12345678).
 From there you can control your machine, upload files, change settings, even update the firmware or GUI all OTA.